 Claire trained at the Salford School of Physiotherapy and qualified in 1995, she is an experienced Chartered Physiotherapist and has been working in private practice for over 10 years.
 With experience working for RNIB, supporting children with profound learning difficulties, running an early hospital discharge rehabilitation unit and working in a variety of homes and community settings, Claire’s main interests are long-term rehabilitation, aquatic physiotherapy, vestibular rehabilitation and physiotherapy for elderly people.
 Claire has a wide knowledge base and practical experience ranging from working with a GB Paralympic athlete to improve fitness and core strength to performing passive movements and stretches for bed bound residents of care homes.

-Louise Archer has joined the Postural Health team at the club and specialises in sports massage.
+Paula Prusek has joined the Postural Health team at the club and specialises in sports massage, cupping and sports rehabilitation.
 It’s recommended that racket sports players invest in their body with a weekly sports massage to aid recovery and to maintain flexibility and health.
-You can book a 30 minute appointment by calling 01902 581 266.
+You can book a 30 minute appointment by calling 01902 581 266 or by booking through reception at the club on 01902 755265.
 If you’re not familiar with the club just press the buzzer for reception at either the front or side entrances.